linkoid/Repo.SemibotSliders/SemibotSliders/README.md

 Adds body slider customization to semibots.

 ## Usage
-Body segment sizes can be customized via the `Semibot Sliders` button found in the change color menu.
+Body segment sizes can be customized via the `Semibot Sliders` button found in the cosmetics menu.

 ## Settings
 There are mod config settings to constrain the scaling of the body sliders.